Hooria Jazaieri teaching

 • Dispute Resolution Research Center

-• Stanford’s Center for Compassion and Altruism Research and Education
+• Stanford University’s Center for Compassion and Altruism Research and Education (CCARE)

 • National Institute of Mental Health